MartaKliuchnik/humble-superhero-api/README.md

 Status code: **200 OK**

-Description: This status indicates that the request was successful, and the server returns a list of all superheroes.
+Description: This status indicates that the was successful.
+The server returns a list of all superheroes.
+If no superheroes exist, an empty array is returned.

 ```
 {